When it comes to driving leads and customers, blogging ranks above paid search, social media, and email marketing.

 #1.
 Make sure that you understand your audience.

-These three rules will help you to make sure that you understand your audience so that your blog content can have a maximum effect.
+There are three rules that will help you make sure that you understand what your audience wants.

 Make a point to think about these three rules everytime you make an outline for a new post.